0x10101/alohomora/README.md

 You can run alohomora in the Ubuntu Terminal available for Windows.
 It works just fine there.

 # Legal disclaimer
-As you might have guessed, cracking WPA2 passphrases might be illegal.
+As you might have guessed, **cracking WPA2 passphrases might be illegal**.
 Do not use alohomora on handshakes that you don't have the permission to crack!
 I will not be held responsible for anything illegal you do with this tool!
 Also, use alohomora at your own risk!
 I will not be held responsible for any damage caused by it.

 # Roadmap

 There's so much to do...

- * Improve traffic use by omitting handshakes when talking to known clients
+ * ~~Improve traffic use by omitting handshakes when talking to known clients~~
  * Add capabilities for cracking hashes
  * Add capabilities for cracking archive passwords
  * Improve reporting capabilities